‘Over the Hills and Far Away’

 |Characteristics:||262 pages : illustrations, portraits ; 22 cm|

-Even as a child I don’t recall actually reading any of Beatrix Potter’s stories but seeing that Matthew Dennison wrote I was keen to see his style again applied to a biography.
+Even as a child I don’t recall reading any of Beatrix Potter’s stories but seeing that Matthew Dennison wrote her biography I was keen to see his style again.
 As for his book, “Queen Victoria, A Life of Contradictions”, the writing is very concise and informative with many words needing a look up in the dictionary.

 It’s always interesting to learn about where highly creative people come from and their environment that helps to shape them.
 In Beatrix Potter’s case she and her younger brother led a very sheltered life with almost no contact with other children thanks to their protective and very wealthy parents.